Glen Iris, Victoria

 Glen Iris is a suburb in Melbourne, Victoria, Australia, 10 km south-east of Melbourne's Central Business District, located within the Cities of Boroondara and Stonnington local government areas.
 Glen Iris recorded a population of 26,131 at the 2021 census.

-Glen Iris has been Melbourne's geographical centre of population since the 1990s.
+Glen Iris had been Melbourne's geographical centre of population from the 1990s to the 2020s, with urban sprawl seeing Melbourne's centre of population shifting to Camberwell in the 2020s.

 History

 Captain Thomas Henderson, of the Royal Navy, arrived in Melbourne on a ship called Iris in 1850.
 He acquired a property bounded by Gardiners Creek, High Street and a line extending Summerhill Road to Gardiners Creek.
 The property was advertised for sale as Glen Iris, in 1852.
 Robert Kent, a subsequent owner of the Glen Iris homestead, suggested a Mechanics' Institute be established, but it was never completed.
 A Wesleyan church was established in 1865 and in 1871 land was granted for an adjacent school (now Glen Iris Primary School).
 By the 1880s reference was made to the Township of Glen Iris.
 Glen Iris Post Office opened on 28 August 1890.
 A Glen Iris Upper Post Office was open from 1947 until 1994.